 Valerie A. Noel and Robert E. Drake

 WestBridge tracks the recovery of their participants every three months beginning at admission up to finishing the program.
 WestBridge tracks 14 domains of recovery: housing, friendship, family, mental health, substance use, spirituality, tobacco use, healthy eating, exercise, sleep hygiene, physical health, personal hygiene, employment and education.
 The data is reflected in 13 graphs shown below – combining education and employment into one graph.
 These domains are quantified by 5 scale point definitions assessing stage of change, where higher scores represent greater self-management, independence, and health depending on the relative domain.

 Across all participants assessed at WestBridge, on average participants have shown tremendous gains in residential treatment.
 Men who continue with the WestBridge Assertive Community Treatment program after residential treatment show maintenance and/or improvement of these gains while in the outpatient programs.

 Participants show significant success in achieving independent living, reaching/maintaining abstinence, independent control of their mental health symptoms, increased time spent with non-drug using friends, and independently managing their sleeping habits to maintain good sleep hygiene.
-Participants also show a significant increase in number of hours worked and number of courses enrolled in higher education, improved relationships with family members, greater awareness of their spirituality, and independent management of their physical health.
+Participants also show a significant increase in the number of hours worked and number of courses enrolled in higher education, improved relationships with family members, greater awareness of their spirituality, and independent management of their physical health.

 Mental Health Recovery: Our teams work closely with men at WestBridge to help them monitor and manage their mental health symptoms over time.